notional-labs/dig/audit/README.md

 		// this line is used by starport scaffolding # stargate/app/initGenesis )
 ```
 So it also needed to be at the end of genesis.json.
-The genesis file now comes outy valid, but the genesis balance is still too high.
+The genesis file now comes out valid, but the genesis balance is still too high.